griffindigitalsolutions/the-whenhub-api/README.md

 For example, this application (once further developed) would act as an appointnent manager for a cleaning company, dentist or any other professional or company / public institution that needs to manage time based appointments .

 ## Technologies used
-My entry is writting in TypeScript and uses the Angular framework.
-(Same as the whenhub studio :) ) As a temporary / demo API for events, I have used json-server (npm package)
+My entry is written in TypeScript and uses the Angular framework.
+(Same as the whenhub studio :) ) As a temporary / demo API for public appointment requests, I have used json-server (npm package)

 ## Quick instructions
 Upon opening the app you will be required to input your api key.
 The key is not saved anywhere and will be lost on refreshing or closing the browser window